Buttermilk Falls

 Yes, Ford City Allegheny River Swimming Spots is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Ford City Allegheny River Swimming Spots is a river/creek on Allegheny River and Roaring Run Creek located in PA, near PITTSBURGH (PA).
+Ford City Allegheny River Swimming Spots is a river/creek on Allegheny River And Roaring Run Creek located in Pennsylvania, near Pittsburgh (Pa).
 Find directions and safety tips for swimming at unofficial spots along the Allegheny River near Ford City, PA.
 No fees or facilities.

 Crooked Creek COE campground east of here.